system76/docs/_articles/ar-sandbox.md

 ### Required Hardware

-This tutorial focuses on installing and calibrating the software, but wont cover the details of the hardware setup.
+This tutorial focuses on installing and calibrating the software, but won't cover the details of the hardware setup.

 For detailed information on the hardware setup, see the [AR Sandbox hardware tutorial](https://arsandbox.ucdavis.edu/instructions/hardware-2/), but in brief you'll need: